Namco: Galaxian, Pac-Man, and arcade success (1977–1984)

 Iwatani based the gameplay off eating and designed its characters with soft colors and simplistic facial features.
-Puck Man was test-marketed in Japan on May 22, 1980 and given a wide-scale in July.
-It was only a modest success; players were more accustom to the shooting gameplay of Galaxian as opposed to Puck Man's visually distinctive characters and gameplay style.
+Puck Man was test-marketed in Japan on May 22, 1980 and given a wide-scale release in July.
+It was only a modest success; players were more accustomed to the shooting gameplay of Galaxian as opposed to Puck Man's visually distinctive characters and gameplay style.
 In North America, it was released as Pac-Man in November 1980.
 Pac-Man's simplicity and abstract characters made it a fixture in popular culture, spawning a multi-million-selling media franchise.

 Namco regularly released several successful games throughout the early 1980s.
 It published Galaga, the follow-up to Galaxian, in 1981 to critical acclaim, usurping its predecessor in popularity with its fast-paced action and power-ups.
 1982 saw the release of Pole Position, a racing game that is the first to use a real racetrack (the Fuji Speedway) and helped laydown the foundations for the racing genre.
 It released Dig Dug the same year, a maze chaser that allowed players to create their own mazes.

 Namco's biggest post-Pac-Man success was the vertical-scrolling shooter Xevious in 1983, designed by new-hire Masanobu Endō.
-Xevious's early usage of pre-rendered visuals, boss fights, and a cohesive world made it an astounding success in Japan, recording record-breaking sales figures that hadn't been seen since Space Invaders.
+Xevious's early usage of pre-rendered visuals, boss fights, and a cohesive world made it an astounding success in Japan, recording record-breaking sales figures that had not been seen since Space Invaders.
 The game's success led to merchandise, tournament play, and the first video game soundtrack album.
 The same year, Namco released Mappy, an early side-scrolling platformer, and the Pole Position sequel Pole Position II.

 Endō went on to design The Tower of Druaga a year later, a maze game that helped establish the concept for the action role-playing game.
 Druaga's design influenced games such as Nintendo's The Legend of Zelda.
 1984 also saw the release of Pac-Land, a Pac-Man-themed platform game that paved the way for similar games such as Super Mario Bros., and Gaplus, a moderately successful update to Galaga.
 The success of Namco's arcade games prompted it to launch its own print publication, Namco Community Magazine NG, to allow its fans to connect with developers.